 Palm Valley 12 Drilling Update

-Brisbane, July 5, 2022 AEST (ABN Newswire) - Central Petroleum Limited (ASX:CTP) (C9J:FRA) (CNPTF:OTCMKTS) advises that as at 0600 hrs ACST on 4 July 2022, the Palm Valley 12 (PV12) well in OL3, Southwest of Alice Springs in the Northern Territory was at a depth of 2,335m in the P4 unit of the Pacoota Formation.
+Brisbane, Sep 27, 2022 AEST (ABN Newswire) - Central Petroleum Limited (ASX:CTP) (C9J:FRA) (CNPTF:OTCMKTS) advises that as at 0600 hrs ACST on 26 September 2022, drilling of the Palm Valley 12 (PV12) sidetrack (ST2) into the Pacoota-1 (P1) had progressed to a measured depth of 2,063m.
+The well, in OL3, Southwest of Alice Springs in the Northern Territory has been drilled approximately 200m into the P1 formation.

-The PV12 well is the first of a 2-well drilling program that also includes the Dingo-5 exploration / production well.
-Both wells are being drilled under joint ventures between Central (50% interest), New Zealand Oil & Gas Limited ("NZOG") (ASX:NZO) (35% interest) and Cue Energy Resources Limited ("Cue") (ASX:CUE) (15% interest) and are scheduled to be completed this year.
+The PV12 ST2 well is being drilled under a joint venture between Central (50% interest), New Zealand Oil & Gas Limited (ASX:NZO) (35% interest) and Cue Energy Resources Limited (ASX:CUE) (15% interest).

 About Central Petroleum Limited

 Central Petroleum Limited (ASX:CTP) is a well-established, and emerging ASX-listed Australian oil and gas producer.
 In our short history, Central has grown to become the largest onshore gas producer in the Northern Territory (NT), supplying industrial customers and senior gas distributors in NT and the wider Australian east coast market.

 Central is positioned to become a significant domestic energy supplier, with exploration and development plans across 180,000 km2 of tenements in Queensland and the Northern Territory, including some of Australia's largest known onshore conventional gas prospects.
 Central has also completed an MoU with Australian Gas Infrastructure Group (AGIG) to progress the proposed Amadeus to Moomba Gas Pipeline to a Final Investment Decision.